Originally published on 11/20/2020

 The nerves along the spine may also become compressed and experience unhealthy amounts of pressure – as we know, the nerves are what send pain signals to the brain and if they become damaged or aggravated in any way, this can lead to some serious pain.

-The discs in the spine are not designed to be compressed, particularly in an uneven way so when they are over time, this can bring on a lot of pain – but improving the posture, stretching out the spine and gently working out the back muscles can all contribute to improved posture and therefore, a drastic reduction in pain.
+The discs in the spine are not designed to be overly compressed, particularly in an uneven way.
+So when they are over time, this can bring on a lot of pain – but focusing on posture, stretching out the spine, and gently working out the back muscles can all contribute to improve back pain and posture, therefore, a drastic increase in your overall wellbeing.

 Things To Consider Before Starting Aerial Yoga For Back Pain

-You are probably eager to get into your yoga swing and start working out, and that is great news – we love to hear that other people have the same passion for the practice as we do.
+You are probably eager to get into your yoga swing and start your flow, and that is great news – we love to hear that other people have the same passion for the practice as we do.

 But there are a few things that you should keep in mind before you hop in the hammock and start working out.